artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 connectLogger(ctx)
 ```

-More settings you can found in [@reatom/logger](https://www.reatom.dev/package/logger) documentation
+You can find more settings in the [@reatom/logger](/package/logger) documentation.

 ## Usage

-Immutable nature of Reatom give us incredible possibilities for debugging any data flow kind: synchronous and asynchronous.
+The immutable nature of reatom gives us incredible possibilities for debugging any data flow, whether synchronous or asynchronous.
-Let's start from simple example.
+Let's start with a simple example.

 ```ts
 import { createCtx, atom } from '@reatom/core'